 Year 2013 The Auditor reviewed corporate financial statements and issued unconditional opinions.
+Year 2014 The Auditor reviewed corporate financial statements and issued unconditional opinions.

 13.2) Percentage of Shareholding in the Subsidiaries and Consolidated Financial Statements Preparation Criteria

 (Refer to the attached Financial Statements for details.)